Why Does My Hip Hurt? 4 Possible Causes and Treatments

 - Muscle or tendon strain.
 When the muscles or tendons supporting the hip joint are stretched or torn, a strain can occur which can range in severity and symptomology depending on the extent of the injury.
 Common symptoms of a hip strain may include pain, swelling, inflammation, bruising and sometimes even muscle spasms.
 Typically, muscle or tendon strains of the hip are results of sports activities.
 However, additional causes include:

 As explained by Dr. Van Dien, home treatments include rest, ice, compression and elevation.
 “If the pain continues to worsen, it is best to then contact your doctor for further medical care,” he advises.

 What should do you if you develop hip pain?

 If you develop hip pain, Dr. Van Dien recommends seeking evaluation by your primary or musculoskeletal doctor.
 “The earlier you can identify the source of your hip pain, the sooner a targeted management can be initiated,” he shares.

-- Meet our clinical contributor: Craig Van Dien, M.D.
+- Meet our source: Craig Van Dien, M.D.

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.